Free look: History

 Fully 3D first-person games with restricted free look had appeared as early as 1992 on IBM PC compatibles, allowing the player to look up and down, although vision was controlled by dedicated keys rather than the mouse.
 At the time it was still cutting-edge technology and didn't become widespread until the age of 3D accelerators.
 Ultima Underworld: The Stygian Abyss, released in March 1992, as well as the later System Shock (which was made on the same engine), allowed the player to manipulate the camera, looking left, right, up or down by using dedicated keys or by using the mouse to click on the edges of the screen.

-Taito's first-person shooter arcade video game Gun Buster, released in August 1992, has a unique control scheme where the player moves using an eight-direction joystick and takes aim using a mounted positional light gun.
+Taito's first-person shooter arcade video game Gunbuster, released in August 1992, has a unique control scheme where the player moves using an eight-direction joystick and takes aim using a mounted positional light gun.
 The player could turn left or right by moving the gun pointer to the left or right edges of the screen.
 However, the game lacked the ability to look up or down.

 In the 1993 game Doom, it was not possible for the player to angle the view up or down, though Raven Software's Heretic, based on the same engine as Doom and released in 1994, added a restricted free look to the engine.
 Dark Forces was released in 1995 and featured 3D look, but more restricted than the free look of the earlier Ultima Underworld and System Shock.

 Raven Software's November 1994 release CyClones has a basic implementation of the free look; main movement was via keyboard (with turning and strafing via key combinations), but the on-screen weapon aim point was moved independently via the mouse.
 Moving the aim point to the edge of the screen would cause the viewpoint to temporarily shift up or to the side.
 This system proved cumbersome and Raven Software did not develop this particular system further.
 The 1993 MS-DOS version of Bram Stoker's Dracula also used the mouse to aim the player's weapon cross-hair, similar to CyClones, but the player's viewpoint was controlled entirely by the keyboard and did not move with the cross-hair.